Insuring conception starts with semen analysis-sperm check for motility, strong speedy sperm and of course, reading the canine estrus cycle correctly.

 The patience (and backs) of a lot of breeders have been strained trying to insure conception through the practice of elevating a bitch's hindquarters.
 In fact, doing an artificial insemination (AI) can be a bitch!

 We have long been advised to hold her up at least ten minutes and most breeders believe twenty minutes is even better.
-Many experts also employ other insider tips such as simulating the tie and stimulating the bitch.
+Some experts also employ other insider tips such as simulating the tie and stimulating the bitch.

 So how long does it take for sperm cells to migrate through the female reproductive tract?